wizcamp/wizcamp-realms-demo/session-guides/SESSION-03.md

 ### Step 3: Update the Credits button onClick

-Connect the Credits button to your state by updating its onClick handler to show the modal when clicked.
+Connect the Credits button to your modal visibility state.

 ```javascript
 <div className="splash-buttons">